OscarRatcliffe/PokerChallenge/readme.md

 - [x] Royal flush - Will trigger Flush first

 ## Logic plan
+- Create 3D array containing each game, players hand and then each card
 - Sort array first by suite and then by number (Start with ace at front)
 - Are all the cards the same suite?
 - Are the cards values consecutive?